 But, getting people to order something other than a caffeinated alcohol mixture seems to be much harder than a martini seeker.
 It seems that they can’t enjoy a night without caffeine, let alone alcohol.
 Throw some illicit drugs into the mix and you sir have a serious problem.

 So what’s the big deal?
 Well as a bartender you want to control the room.
-Basically you keep an eye out for annoying people and control their consumption.
+You keep an eye out for annoying people and control their consumption.
 If someone is jacked on caffeine it can add to potential problems.
-Plus, people who have high caffeine intake tend to feel more sober than they really are.
+Plus, people who have high caffeine intake tend to feel soberer than they really are.
 Then there are the potential health risks.
 The three chemicals in Red Bull, that may pose problems, are caffeine, taurine and glucuronolactone.
 For review purposes, here’s what these additives do:

 Caffeine (80 mg) is a chemical that interferes / blocks adenosine, which is a chemical that helps regulate sleep.
-Basically the caffeine molecule looks very similar to adenosine and fits in the same cell receptors as adenosine.
-But when caffeine binds to these receptors it doesn’t have the same affect and interferes with the sleep cycle, causing a temporary state of wakefulness.
+The caffeine molecule looks very similar to adenosine and fits in the same cell receptors as adenosine.
+But when caffeine binds to these receptors it doesn’t have the same affect effects with the sleep cycle, causing a temporary state of wakefulness.

 Taurine (1000 mg) is a nonessential amino acid.
 This means the body can make this amino acid and you don’t require it from your diet.
 Taurine is used by the body to regulate the cardiovascular system, production of bile for digestion and is said to act as a mild sedative.
 This is probably the property the makers of Red Bull are trying to use to counteract the excited state caused by caffeine.

-Basically, as a bartender we have enough things to watch out for.
-But aside from over consumption, illegal drugs and prescription drug reactions we need to watch out for the first time drinker being served Red Bull and Vodka, especially when it comes to drinking and driving as energy drinks make you feel more in control when you are still drunk.
+As a bartender, we have enough things to watch out for.
+But aside from over-consumption, illegal drugs and prescription drug reactions, we need to watch out for the first time drinker being served Red Bull and Vodka, especially when it comes to drinking and driving as energy drinks make you feel more in control when you are still drunk.
 Don’t drink and drive.